Microbiology and Immunology

 Education and Training

-I received my Ph.D. from the University of Wisconsin-Madison in Computational Biology, specialized training in Genome Sciences.
+I received my Ph.D. from the University of Wisconsin-Madison in Computational Biology, specialized training in Genome Sciences and Microbiome.
 I pursued postdoctoral training in the Laboratory of Dr. Jacques Ravel and then joined the faculty at the Institute for Genome Sciences and Department of Microbiology and Immunology at the University of Maryland School of Medicine.

 As a computational biologist, my research is at the forefront of the application of state-of-the-art ‘omics’ technologies to advance our understanding of the host-microbe ecosystem.
 Since graduate school, I have been embracing the evolving 'omics' technologies and the revolutionized transformation they brought to the research landscape.
 My career goal is to facilitate adapting the rapid advancements of innovative sequencing technologies into translatable mechanistic knowledge toward actionable prevention, diagnosis, and therapeutics.

 Multi-‘Omics’, Big data, Genomics, Microbiome, Metagenomics, Metabolomics, Transcriptomics, Metatranscriptomics, single-cell RNA-seq, Microbe-Host Interaction, live biotherapeutics, Biomarker discovery, Data mining, GI Health, Systems Biology

 - Ma B, Viscardi R, Ravel J, Composition and Methods for the Prediction of Necrotizing Enterocolitis (NEC) in Preterm Infants.
 US patent US20210254137

 - Ravel J, France M, Rutt L, Ma B. Microbiome-based informed method to formulate live biotherapeutics.
 US Patent 11,037,655